-Understanding pain: why a “healed” injury can still hurtFitness · Feb 18, 2021
+Understanding pain: why a “healed” injury can still hurtFitness and nutrition · Feb 18, 2021

 As physiotherapists, we deal with pain — a lot.

 Usually clients come to see us when pain is interfering with their daily lives.
 In some cases, the pain is very simple: “I sprained my ankle; it was sore for a few days and now it’s better.”
 However, with some clients, the pain is a little more complex.
 For instance, what began as an ordinary ankle sprain may still hurt months later, even though the doctor said it should be healed.
 Or maybe there’s pain that lasts for months without any apparent injury.